Chili Stuffed Sweet Potatoes Recipe

 - Optional toppings: fresh parsley, sour cream, cheese, jalapeño slices

-- Meanwhile, prepare the Instant Pot Sweet Potatoes.
+Meanwhile, prepare the Instant Pot Sweet Potatoes as directed.

 If you have special dietary concerns, you can easily modify this chili recipe to fit your needs.
 If you are following a paleo, Whole 30, or similar lifestyle, you would simply omit the beans included in this chili and not include the optional sour cream topping.